jbiason/blog/content/books/things-i-learnt/magical-number-seven/index.md

 			     +-- func6
 ```

+(If you need the _real_ processing I saw, it was a class that had a function
+with some processing and then it would call a function in an injected
+dependency -- which is pretty nice and dandy.
+But the injected dependency had
+an injected dependency, and the third injected dependency _also_ had an
+injected dependency, and so forth).

 Now, when you're trying to understand this kind of code to find a problem,
 you'll have to keep in mind what the first, second, third, fourth, fifth and
 sixth functions do, 'cause they are all calling each other (inside them).